For more information contact:

-Service center operators may only sell to the categories of clients indicated and described on the approved Service Center Application.
+Service center operators may only sell to the categories of customers indicated and described on the approved Service Center Application.

 Personal Sales to WSU Faculty, Staff and Students

-When the service center is authorized to sell to WSU personnel but not authorized to make sales to the external community, the service center is responsible for ensuring that clients are current WSU faculty, staff, or students.
-The service center may request that the client produce a current WSU identification card to verify affiliation with the University.
+When the service center is authorized to sell to WSU personnel but not authorized to make sales to the external community, the service center is responsible for ensuring that customers are current WSU faculty, staff, or students.
+The service center may request that the customer produce a current WSU identification card to verify affiliation with the University.

-Service centers are responsible for collecting sales tax for nonexempt goods and services provided to most external clients.
-Use the following chart as a guide to determine whether sales tax should be collected.
+Service centers are responsible for collecting sales tax for nonexempt goods and services provided to most external customers.
+Use Table 1 as a guide to determine whether sales tax should be collected.

 |CLIENT CATEGORY||SALES TAX||NO SALES TAX||CITATION|

 |Private agencies||X||RCW 82.08.020|